Posted on June 4, 2020 at 2:50 PM by Guest Author

 It’s all about volume.

 Of course, you should still combine this tactic with another to ensure the best results.
-For example, it’s wise to include a link in the back of your free ebook so readers can submit a review with the click of a button.
+For example, it’s wise to include links in the front and back of your free ebook so readers can submit a review with the click of a button.

 Learning how to get book reviews in a safe, ethical, and effective manner can go a long way toward increasing your book sales.